Azure/azure-signalr/docs/diagnostic-logs.md

 There are two typical scenarios on using diagnostic logs, especially for messaging logs.

 Someone may care about the quality of each message.
-For example, they are sensitive on whether the message get sent/received sussessfully, or they want to record every message that is delievered via SignalR service.
+For example, they are sensitive on whether the message get sent/received successfully, or they want to record every message that is delivered via SignalR service.

 In the mean time, others may care about the performance.
 They are sensitive on the latency of the message, and sometimes they need to track the message in a few connections instead of all the connections for some reason.